fubark/cyber/docs/hugo/content/docs/toc/ffi.md

 Cyber supports binding to an existing C ABI compatible library at runtime.
 This allows you to call into dynamic libraries created in C or other languages.
 Cyber uses `libtcc` to JIT compile the bindings so function calls are fast.
+The example shown below can be found in [Examples](https://github.com/fubark/cyber/blob/master/examples/ffi.cy).

 ## FFI context.
 An FFI context contains declarations that map C to Cyber.
 Afterwards, it allows you to bind to a dynamic library or create interoperable objects.
 To create a new `FFI` context: